 The Company has been and is currently involved in litigation and claims incidental to the conduct of its business, which it believes are generally comparable to other companies in the senior living and healthcare industries, including, but not limited to, putative class action claims from time to time regarding staffing at the Company's communities and compliance with consumer protection laws and the Americans with Disabilities Act.
 Certain claims and lawsuits allege large damage amounts and may require significant costs to defend and resolve.
 As a result, the Company maintains general liability, professional liability, and other insurance policies in amounts and with coverage and deductibles the Company believes are appropriate, based on the nature and risks of its business, historical experience, availability, and industry standards.
 The Company's current policies provide for deductibles for each claim and contain various exclusions from coverage.
-The Company uses its wholly-owned captive insurance company for the purpose of insuring certain portions of its risk retention under its general and professional liability insurance programs.
-Accordingly, the Company is, in effect, self-insured for claims that are less than the deductible amounts, for claims that are not covered by such policies and/or exceed the policy limits.
+The Company uses its wholly-owned captive insurance programs.
+Accordingly, the Company is, in effect, self-insured for claims that are less than the deductible amounts, for claims that exceed the funding level of the Company's wholly-owned captive insurance company, and for claims that are not covered by such policies and/or exceed the policy limits.